 - Orange Stars – Off trail hiking between stars

-Let’s get into the Keyhole Cave hiking walkthrough.
+Let’s get stuck into the Keyhole Cave hiking walkthrough!

-Park Up And Display Or Buy A Pass
+1. Park At Sugar Loaf Trailhead And Display Or Buy A Pass

 The good news about a southwest facing cave is you can visit anytime between mid morning and late afternoon for the best light.